“The Brown Eyed Girl”

 Minutes lead to hours and hours to years of happiness, having children with Nootaikok and never missing (always looking forward to) Tuesday’s family gatherings at the grandparents casa.

-On warmer evenings, they would leave the house and go across the street to the park, lay their blanket on the cool green grass beneath the shadow of the Sangre de Cristo to play guitar and talk of things like the merits of bell peppers and their shared experiences of living in the land of enchantment.
+On warmer evenings, they would leave the house and go across the street to the park, lay their blanket on the cool green grass beneath the shadow of the Sangre de Cristo to play guitar and share the music with their children, while rehashing things like the merits of New Mexican bell peppers and the wonders of thriving in such a land of enchantment.

-Pelota and Samual would never forget the evening of their encounter with Pablo La Boca and his link to their family carvings.
-She and her extended family would have gladly embraced and brought Pablo in, allowing him to find the space between his heartbeats until finally flailing into the mystic, but the morning after they met, Pablo was gone, leaving forever behind the memories of his Grandfather’s guitar melodies and the carving of the bull with the bird forever affixed atop his head.
+Pelota and Samual would never forget that evening’s encounter with Simon Birdsong and his link to their family carvings.
+She and her extended family would have gladly embraced and brought Simon in, allowing him to find the space between his heartbeats, but that Wednesday after they met, Simon was gone, leaving forever behind the memories of his Grandfather’s guitar melodies and carving of the bull and bird.

 “Final Epilogue, One Early Wednesday Morning, Santa Fe New Mexico”

 I am now beyond my 100th birthday and feel reconciled.
 I have been true to my family and the ancient storytellers and in that, I have been true to myself.
 The slivers of sunlight arouse my contentment as I walk down the empty hallway by the Palace of the Governors.
-The varied colors of the spirit blankets and the wares securing them from the wind are momentarily void as the artists and entrepreneurs are likely indulging in their slumbered dreams of the tomorrows ahead of them.
+The varied colors of the spirit blankets and the wares securing them from the wind are momentarily void as the artists and entrepreneurs are likely indulging in their slumbered dreams of the joyous tomorrows ahead of them.
 Across the courtyard of the village center the bench by the fountain invites me for a final respite.
-The bubbling water off the fountain again delivers me to my Grandfather’s porch in Sierra Madre.
-My life’s journey again begins to play out to the rhythm of the glass top hat at my parents house.
-I take a final look across the calle and site the slow silhouette of a bull with a bird gently perched on his head as they exit the village together down the center of the roadway.
-A lone pickup drives by them, headlights still on, with the radio playing “The Ballad of Easy Rider”……..”Wherever that river flows that’s where I want to be”…….the chronicle of my life accelerates into a bright white.
-I am overwhelmed with a clarity that embraces my spirit and all who I’ve touched along my journey.
+Taking seat, the bubbling water off the fountain again delivers me to my Grandfather’s porch in Sierra Madre.
+My life’s journey again begins to play out to the rhythm of the glass top hat from my parents house.
+I take a final look across the calle and site the silhouette of a bull with a bird gently perched on his head slowly exiting the village together down the center of the roadway framed by the rising sun.
+A lone pickup drives by, headlights still on, with the radio playing “The Ballad of Easy Rider”……..”Wherever that river flows that’s where I want to be, flow river flow”…….the chronicle of my life accelerates, all the scenes perfectly blending until accelerating into a heavenly bright white.
+I am overwhelmed with by the sense of clarity embracing my spirit, remembering with true love all who I have shared with in my journey.
 I indulge to take one final turn back to remind……

 I will ALWAYS be yours in earnest!